Aarception/Mo-information-security-portfolio/README.md

 Modeling improvement, STA,MCI. ✔️

 If they are to do this, then give very opportunity for improvement and capability-building within that scope.
+Also mentorship.
 They will become such an integral part of TI, the designation will be "institutional competitive advantage asset.'

 Also, VCI = GS1 = National Clearinghouse.